+I am honoured to present this year's edition of Doing Business in Canada.
+In today's shifting global landscape, staying informed is essential to making sound business decisions.
 This annual publication provides an update on legal and business developments in Canada.
-Written by legal professionals who are deeply versed in global trends and structures, this publication aims to equip you with the knowledge needed to capitalize on opportunities in the Canadian market.
+Written by legal professionals who are deeply versed in global trends and structures, it is designed to equip you with the knowledge needed to capitalize on opportunities in the Canadian market.

-The business opportunities in Canada are immense and provide great benefits to those planning to expand to or invest in the country.
-These benefits include global market access through existing trade agreements and transport infrastructure, a highly skilled and educated workforce, lower costs and lower risk due to political stability, a safe banking system and low corruption.
+While global trade dynamics are complex, particularly with ongoing uncertainty around U.S. tariffs, Canada stands out as a stable and attractive destination for investment and expansion.
+The country offers a range of advantages, including access to global markets through existing trade agreements and transport infrastructure, a highly skilled and educated workforce, lower costs and lower risk due to political stability, a safe banking system and low corruption.

 As one of Canada's leading law firms, we act for a broad range of international business entities and individuals doing business in Canada, as well as Canadian entities doing business abroad.
-We are the Canadian gateway for our international clients and are dedicated to delivering high-quality Canadian legal services to advance their interests and add value to their businesses.
+We are the Canadian gateway for our international clients and are dedicated to delivering high-quality legal services to advance their interests and add value to their businesses.

-We are well-equipped to advise our clients with respect to their international business activities, with a particular focus on taxation, corporate finance (including mergers and acquisitions), securities, financing and real estate investments.
-We stay abreast of material changes announced and proposed in Ontario and across Canada, keeping our clients and contacts informed through publications, communications and presentations.
+Our team is well-equipped to advise on international business activities, with a particular focus on taxation, corporate finance (including mergers and acquisitions), securities, financing and real estate investments.
+We closely monitor material changes announced and proposed in Ontario, British Columbia and across Canada, keeping our clients and contacts informed through publications, communications and presentations.